basher/Web-UI-Boilerplate/ui/README.md

 ```
 "start:parcel": "parcel watch src/javascript/index.ts --hmr-port 1234 --target app"
 ```
-- The command above starts the Parcel server, but it does not need to be run as `yarn start` does it.
+- The command above starts the Parcel server, but it does not need to be run as `npm start` does it.
 - See the `HMR` section further down for an explanation of the `--hmr-port 1234` argument.
 - The `--target app` argument enables transpilation of both CSS and JavaScript in **local DEV mode**.
 By default, Parcel only does this for production builds.